Professional Reseller

 How do the economics work when you act as a Trading Assistant for others on ebay?
 Do you get a flat fee, a commission, or both?

-Asked by Michaela about 11 years ago
+Asked by Michaela over 11 years ago

 Typically, it's a 60/40 split in favor of the consignor.
 I do take items on a flat rate commission but it's rare.
 I work closely with the client in the beginning to devise a selling plan that works well for both of us.